 Ensure you have an Organization set up in Banyan and that you have admin access via the Command Center.

-In the Command Center, navigate to User Settings > My Profile and ensure you have generated a Refresh Token.
+In the Command Center, navigate to the My Profile tab by selecting your user name (in the bottom left corner of the Command Center).
+Ensure that you have generated a Refresh Token.
 You will need your Refresh Token if/when you use the automated bootstrap scripts to install Netagent or Access Tier.

 Refresh Token - My Profile

 Supported Operating Systems

 netagent binary, which is the core component of a Access Tier, can be installed on Virtual or Physical 64-bit Linux Servers on most Linux distributions.